 U.S. Department of State Clearance Processes

-Part of the eligibility requirements for the Foreign Affairs Information Technology (FAIT) Fellowship program is your ability to obtain and maintain medical and security clearances and suitability requirements.
-Here is a summary of what these clearances entail:
+Part of the eligibility requirements for the Foreign Affairs Information Technology (FAIT) Fellowship program is your ability to obtain and maintain security and suitability clearances, and meet minimum medical qualification standards.

 Security Clearance Process

-The time needed for security clearance determination processing varies depending on a number of factors.
+The time needed for security clearance determination processing varies depending on several factors.
 The security clearance process involves a comprehensive background investigation, conducted by the U.S. Department of State in cooperation with other federal, state, and local agencies.
 This investigation provides the information necessary to determine a candidate’s suitability for appointment to the Foreign Service and for a Top Secret security clearance.